Related Subjects

 }}

-Jan Gabriël Van der Watt (born 5 November 1952) is one of the world's leading New Testament Scholars and a Bible translator who moved to the Netherlands from Pretoria, South Africa in 2009 to take up a chair in New Testament and Source texts of early Christianity at Radboud University in Nijmegen.
+Jan Gabriël Van der Watt (born 5 November 1952) is a scholar specialized in the New Testament and a Bible translator who moved to the Netherlands from Pretoria, South Africa in 2009 to take up a chair in New Testament and Source texts of early Christianity at Radboud University in Nijmegen.
 In 2018 he retired and returned to South Africa.
-For a quarter of a century previously, he was professor at the University of Pretoria, where he was named as one of the 100 most influential academic thinkers in the 100-year history of the University of Pretoria, South Africa (see www.up.ac.za under Leading Minds).
-Van der Watt was also rated as international acknowledged researcher that is regarded by some of his international peers as international leader in his field, (see www.nrf.ac.za under rated researchers).
-Van der Watt is internationally best known for his monographs: Family of the King: Dynamics of Metaphor in the Gosepl According to John (Leiden: Brill, 2000); A Grammar of the ethics of John.
-Reading John from an Ethical Perspective, Vol 1 (2019), Vol. 2 (2023), (Tuebingen: Mohr Siebeck).
+For a quarter of a century previously, he was professor at the University of Pretoria, where he was named as one of the 100 most influential academic thinkers in the 100-year history of the University of Pretoria, South Africa.
+Van der Watt was also rated as international acknowledged researcher that is regarded by some of his international peers as international leader in his field.
+Van der Watt is internationally best known for his monographs.
 Provided by Wikipedia

 Showing 1 - 1 results of 1 for search 'Watt, Jan van der.', query time: 0.01s Refine Results